Twizter01/Twizter01/README.md

-# Twizter01
-A little about me

-🌟 About Me
+🌟 A little About Me
 - 🔭 I’m currently working as a **Sales Executive**.
 - 🌱 I’m currently learning **Data Science** and **Systems Engineering**.
 - 🎨 I’m a **CSS Lover**.